This guide explains how to use this project and what is expected behaviour.

 Steps to setup the project:

-1. Run raco pkg install --auto tr in the project
+raco pkg install --auto trin the project - Creates a directory

 raco tr init do the following